Close

 Published by Programme B

-Currently, about 39 percent of the white millennials own a home (millennials aged 18 to 34).
-On the other hand, only 14 percent of the black millennials who own a home and this is according to the urban institute.
-There are a lot of reasons that contribute to this lower number of homeownership such as personal preferences as well as the economic disadvantage in recent times.
+Currently, about 39 percent of white millennials own a home millennials (aged 18 to 34).
+On the other hand, only 14 percent of black millennials who own a home and this is according to the Urban Institute.
+There are a lot of reasons that contribute to this lower number of homeownership such as retirement plans like looking for senior living when they grow old, personal preferences as well as the economic disadvantage in recent times.
 These rates are actually lower than those of our parents as well as our grandparents.
 In the past, the very first thing that one wanted to own was a home.
 But the millennials are not in a hurry to purchase homes or so it would seem.
 Probably one of the reasons why the homeownership rate is so low is because of the delayed marriages.
 When a person is married it increases the likelihood of owning a home by about 18 percent.
 In the 6os people got married in their early twenties but nowadays many people get into their first marriage close to 30 years.

 Millennials spend a lot of money on rent.

-According to the bank of America, 10 percent of the people they polled said that they had to put off buying a home so that they could deal with the huge burden of the student loan debt first.
-10 percent might seem like a relatively small number but it may be more considering the fact that the bank of America only polled about 2000 people.
-When you include student loan with other expenses, rising property value, and stagnating wages it can be a very heavy burden for our millennials to carry and still be able to purchase a home.
+According to the Bank of America, 10 percent of the people polled said that they had to put off buying a home so that they could deal with the huge burden of the student loan debt first.
+10 percent might seem like a relatively small number but it may be more considering the fact that the Bank of America only polled about 2000 people.
+When you include student loans with other expenses, rising property value, and stagnating wages it can be a very heavy burden for our millennials to carry and still be able to purchase a home.
 The average amount of money that most youths own the government is about 33 thousand dollars and the overall amount owned as student loan is about 1.5 trillion dollars.
 As you can see the numbers are not very encouraging and the burden of the student loan may prevent the youths from purchasing homes even though they really want to.
 A study by the National Association of Realtors revealed that the student loan debt burden may delay homeownership for even more than 7 years.
-The student loan prevents the youths from saving up enough money for down payment or makes it difficult for them to be able to afford a mortgage.
-Even the millennials with higher income careers feel like they have to delay their homeownership because they feel like they are not financially secure to pay a down payment or to buy a home.
+Student loan prevents the youths from saving up enough money for a down payment or make it difficult for them to be able to afford a mortgage.
+Even the millennials with higher-income careers feel like they have to delay their homeownership because they feel like they are not financially secure to pay a down payment or to buy a home.

 The threat of another recession.

 Since 2008, our economy has drastically improved but that does not mean the young people have changed with it.
-The great recession really widened the gap between the millennials and preceding generations.
+The Great Recession really widened the gap between the millennials and the preceding generations.
 The millennials take credit card loans, student loan, car loan which prevents them from taking a mortgage.
 The millennials are still feeling the effect of the great recession and it might just be another reason why owning a home for them is very difficult.

 Photo by mentatdgt from Pexels